davidchenlee/MESOscope/README.md

 - enable/disable using the vibratome in Routines::sequencer
 - Safeguard the LOI that it takes allowed values
 - For low power at 1040 nm, choose Vision
-- Fix the power increase in the step-by-step rountine

 - Keep an eye on the Z-stage bouncing that triggers the ctl&acq
 - Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()